 If they can't pay because they're insolvent, you might be able to get the money from the government.

-If you have doubts about the way your employer may have calculated your statutory redundancy pay you can call the Redundancy Payments Freephone Helpline on 080 0585 811.
+If you have doubts about the way your employer has calculated your statutory redundancy pay you can call the Redundancy Payments Freephone Helpline on 080 0585 811.